Sustainability

 Including more recycled content in our products is among our goals, but it does not address the biggest environmental impacts of producing waterproof-breathable technical apparel.
 The energy used to power production facilities and the chemicals used in textile dyeing and production are often the cause of the most pollution in the manufacturing chain.

-Goal: Clean Colors
+Clean Colors

-All apparel will be made with bluesign® approved dyes in bluesign® approved factories.
+All apparel is made with bluesign® approved dyes in bluesign® approved factories.
 The bluesign® system works to combat the environmental impacts of textile dyeing by uniting the entire textile supply chain to jointly reduce its impact by eliminating substances posing risks to people and the environment from the beginning of the supply chain.

 Why It Matters